qiuxiafei/zk-web/README.md

-# zk-web
+# ZK-WEB

-zk-web is a Web UI of [Zookeeper](http://zookeeper.apache.org), just making it easier to use.
-Sometimes I really get tired of the command line. zk-web is written in [clojure](http://clojure.org) with [noir](http://webnoir.org) and [boostrap](http://twitter.github.com/bootstrap/).
-Currently there're just less than 450 lines clojure code at all.
+ZK-WEB is a Web UI of [Zookeeper](http://zookeeper.apache.org), just making it easier to use.
+Sometimes I really get tired of the command line.
+It is written in [clojure](http://clojure.org) with [noir](http://webnoir.org) and [boostrap](http://twitter.github.com/bootstrap/).
+Currently there are just less than 450 lines clojure code at all.
 Clojure is really so simple and so elegent!

-## Usage
+## How to use ?

-To use zk-web, you need [leiningen](https://github.com/technomancy/leiningen) and git currentlly.
+To use ZK-WEB , you need [leiningen](https://github.com/technomancy/leiningen) and git currently.
 (And I'll make a stand-alone package later).
 Run the following command:

 ```bash